Shushpancheak/city-cutter/README.md

 # City-Cutter
-A telegram bot that cuts given City in Voronoi diagram according to points that correspond to given place name (store, cinema...)
+A telegram bot that cuts given city with Voronoi diagram according to points that correspond to given place name (store, cinema...)

+## Use
+To use this telegram bot, you should type in PM: "/cut_the_city '<name of city>' '<name of place>'".
+If everything goes well, you'll recieve an image.
+Everything should look like this:

 ## Execution
 You will need config.ini with API keys in it.